AlanPeng0897/Defend_MI/README.md

 # Bilateral Dependency Optimization: Defending Against Model-inversion Attacks
-KDD-2022 (double blind)
+Hi, this is the code for our work "Bilateral Dependency Optimization: Defending Against Model-inversion Attacks" presented in KDD2022.

 # Requiements
 This code has been tested on Ubuntu 16.04/18.04, with Python 3.7, Pytorch 1.7 and CUDA 10.2/11.0

 # Getting started
-Download relevent datasets: CelebA, MNIST, CIFAR-10.
+Download relevent datasets: CelebA, MNIST.
 - [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
-- MNIST and CIFAR-10
+- MNIST
     ```
     python prepare_dataset.py
     ```